Nursing People in Prisons Conference

 High numbers of people are currently incarcerated in Australia’s prisons.
-This population is estimated to have much higher rates of many chronic diseases.
-Nurses play a crucial role in ensuring that, while in prison, these people receive healthcare that is equivalent to what they would receive in the community.
-An opportunity exists for nurses to take the lead and improve health outcomes for those who are incarcerated, so a conference that addresses the health needs of people in prison is timely.
+This population is estimated to have a much higher rate of many chronic diseases, such as diabetes, hepatitis C, hypertension, asthma, and skin infections.
+As well, mental health conditions are widespread.
+Nurses play a crucial role in ensuring that while in prison these people receive health care that is equivalent to what people would receive in the community.
+An opportunity exists for nurses to take the lead and improve the physical and mental health outcomes for those who are incarcerated.
+This timely conference addresses the health needs of people in prison.
 Topics include:

-Don’t miss out on an opportunity to learn and network with your colleagues.
+Don’t miss out on an opportunity to network with your colleagues.
 Book now!

 8:30AM REGISTRATION FOR DAY ONE

 Nurses working in prisons require highly specialised skills to meet the vast array of professional challenges that exist.
-This session sets the scene by looking at some of the key professional issues most pertinent to nurses working, or considering working, in prisons.
-Includes:
+This introductory session sets the scene by creating a discussion around the key professional issues that are most pertinent to nurses working, or considering working, in prisons.
+It includes:

 - What is the doctrine of equivalence and why is this so important?

 - What are core nursing responsibilities when working in prisons?

 Trauma-Informed Care – A Balancing Act?

 Understanding the impact of adverse childhood events and cumulative stressors throughout life is essential if we are to create a safe and empathetic environment that aims to minimise re-traumatisation.
 The origins of trauma-informed care stem from a large study that investigated the correlation between adverse childhood events (ACE) and long-term health problems later in life.
 This session looks at the concept of trauma-informed care in the context of correctional settings.
 It includes:

 - What is a trauma-informed approach to care?